Developing Free Schools - working closely with local communities

 Becket Keys was established by RET in 2012 in partnership with local primary head teachers and the Diocese of Chelmsford.
 Recognising the strong demand for a Church of England secondary school among local parents, Andy Scott-Evans became the founding Headteacher of Becket Keys, and the school is heavily oversubscribed.
 Becket Keys received its first Ofsted inspection in May 2014 and was judged to be outstanding overall and in all four inspection catagories.

 King’s is an ecumenical Christian school, established by RET in 2013 in partnership with local parents.
 It is temporarily located in Portslade, but also serves the BN3 area of Hove, which faces an imminent shortfall in secondary school places.
-The school's founding Headteacher is Steve Flavin who is aiming to make King’s a beacon of success in the area.
+The school's Headteacher is Sarah Price who is aiming to make King’s a beacon of success in the area.